 Learn which immunity-enhancing nutritional components, such as vitamins and minerals, each drink can bring on so you can start your mornings off with a boost to your body’s natural defenses.

-First, let's dig into our favorite immune booster shot recipe, and then we'll share a selection of recipes and foods that you can include in your diet to transit those rainy days, like our morning lemon, turmeric, and ginger tea.
+First, let's dig into our favorite immune booster shot recipe, and then we'll share a selection of recipes and foods that you can include in your diet to transit those rainy days, like our morning lemon, turmeric, and ginger tea, and carrot ginger and turmeric juice.

 Add lemon juice to your immune system-boosting drink for an extra zing of flavor.
 The lemon's vitamin C will also help keep you healthy and fight off illnesses.
 It Will also support your digestive health and heart.